 The electives allow you to individualize your programme and accommodate special interests.
 Examples: Lean Six Sigma, Cyber Security, Consultancy Skills, Management Science and Software Ecosystems.
 Taking electives abroad.
 More information about electives: see here.

-The programme schedule is intense, allowing participants to complete the programme (with a regular course load of two academic years) in around 22 months of full-time study.
+The programme schedule is intense (with a regular course load of two academic years).

 For detailed curriculum information, see our e-prospectus.